 Introduction

-My name is Ádám P., I am a fourth-year PhD student and an intern at the CEA.
-I come from Slovakia, and my alma mater is the Charles University in Prague, where I studied law.
+I am Ádám P., a fourth-year PhD student and a CEA UM junior researcher.
+I come from Slovakia, and my alma mater is Charles University in Prague, where I studied law.

 How was the application process?

-The application process was straightforward and smooth.
-The CEA staff remained in constant contact with us and were quick and helpful whenever any questions or difficulties arose.
+The application process was simple and smooth.
+The CEA UM staff stayed in contact with us throughout, and whenever any questions or difficulties arose, they responded quickly and helpfully.

 How did the move go?